 “Naw.
 We worked that out.
 Anyones been nosin’ around.”

 “Yeah.
 Some geeks in weird uniforms.
 They left flyers with a reward fer turnin’ ya in.”

 “I gots ta see that.
 We’s wanted desperados.”

 “I told ‘em we’d seen ya.
 Ya said not ta lie.”

 “That’s part o’ the plan.
 Jist be honest.
 Lies never work with cops.”

 “Yeah.
 Gots ta call the lawyer.
 Hopin’ it all gits cleared up soon.”

-We drove to town.
-Jay answered quickly, seeming concerned.
+We drive to town.
+Jay answers quickly, seeming concerned.